 Can dogs drink sparkling water?

-Yes, although not a toxic substance for dogs, sparkling water is carbonated.
-There is a concern that the carbonation from the bubbly water could lead to risk of bloat in dogs, if given in large amounts.
+Possibly.
+It's possible sparkling water can be bad for dogs.
+Although it's not specifically a substance toxic for dogs, sparkling water is carbonated.
+There is a concern that the carbonation from the bubbly water could lead to a risk of bloat in dogs if consumed in large amounts.
 Do not serve your dog a large amount of sparkling water in his water bowl.
-This will minimize the risk of bloat and other potential gastro-intestinal complications like upset stomach, gas, or diarrhea.
+This will minimize the risk of bloat and other potential gastrointestinal complications like upset stomach, gas, or diarrhea.

 What type of water should a dog drink?

-No matter how badly you want to give your dog bubbly water on the regular, your dog really should be drinking fresh, filtered water for his everyday enjoyment.
-While tap water is safe to drink in most parts of the US, in some areas it can have contaminants, parasites, and toxins, which can lead to health problems in dogs.
+Clearly, you wouldn't want to give your dog bubbly water on a regular basis, and few would consider it.
+Your dog should be drinking fresh, clean or filtered water every day, especially when the air is dry or temperatures rise.
+While tap water is safe to drink in most parts of the U.S. and Canada, in other countries it can have contaminants, parasites, or toxins, which can lead to health problems in dogs.
 Filtered water, on the other hand, is a healthy and cost-effective way to get your dog the fresh water he needs.

 How much water should your dog drink?

-In order for your frolicking, fun little guy to function at his best, your dog needs one ounce of fresh water per pound of body weight, every day.
+In order for your canine companion to function at his best, your dog needs one ounce of fresh water per pound of body weight, every day.
 Just like humans, dogs require lots of water to stay healthy and happy.
-Keep in mind that on a hot day or after a particularly strenuous walk, the amount of water that your dog should drink will increase, so it is important to make sure your dog is drinking enough throughout the day so that he stays hydrated.
-Be sure that your dog gets all of the fresh water he needs before treating him to a few laps of the sparkly stuff.
+Keep in mind that on a hot day or after a particularly strenuous walk, the amount of water that your dog should drink will increase.

-It is extremely important that you keep your dog hydrated with un-carbonated, fresh water in his water bowl on a regular basis.
+It is extremely important that you keep your dog hydrated with un-carbonated (still), fresh water in his water bowl on a regular basis.
 Do not replace a dog's regular drinking water with carbonated water.
-There is a risk for bloat when a dog drinks sparkling water, and because of this, you will only want to serve it to your dog in small amounts as a special treat.
+There is a risk of bloat when a dog drinks sparkling water, and because of this, you will only want to serve it to your dog in small amounts as a special treat.